libsv/payd/CONTRIBUTING.md

-## How to contribute to go-bmerchant
+## How to contribute to go-payd

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in go-bmerchant**, and instead to refer to our [security policy](https://github.com/libsv/go-bmerchant/blob/master/SECURITY.md).
+* **Do not open up a GitHub issue if the bug is a security vulnerability in go-payd**, and instead to refer to our [security policy](https://github.com/libsv/go-payd/blob/master/SECURITY.md).

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/libsv/go-bmerchant/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/libsv/go-payd/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/libsv/go-bmerchant/issues/new/choose).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/libsv/go-payd/issues/new/choose).
 Be sure to to follow our issues template as much as possible.

 #### **Did you write a patch that fixes a bug?**